itmaroon/slug_translater/readme.txt

 = 1.1.3 =
 Added a function to select Google Cloud Translation API for translation API Eliminated error caused by calling before session variable is initialized.
+= 1.1.4 =
+Deleted the options recorded in the database when uninstalling the plugin.
+Fixed a bug that an error was not displayed properly when an error was detected in the authentication check on the management screen of Google Cloud Translation API.

 == Upgrade notice ==